adelosa/learnasm370/README.md

 # learnasm370

 The following repo has programs from the Bill Qualls assembler book **Mainframe Assembler Programming**, ISBN 0-471-24993-9 using the open source z390 assembler instead of PC/370.

 https://www.billqualls.com/assembler/

+This is not a strict coverage of every exercise in the book, but the programs I wrote as I read the book.
+Most of the major items are covered and I may do a straight conversation at some point in the future.

+At this point its just notes. **YMMV**

 ## Why?